 Locate the fuel pump relay, and place your hand on it as a helper cycles the key on.
 A good relay can be felt as it clicks on and off.
-If the fuse and relay are good, power is being directed to the fuel pump.
+If the fuse and relay are good, power is directed to the fuel pump.

 Raise the rear of the vehicle using a jack.
 Locate the fuel pump electrical connector on the tank.
 In most cases, there are four wires: two to the fuel gauge and two to the pump.
 The ones with the largest gauge wire are the fuel-pump feed wires.

 Place the black voltmeter lead on a good ground on the frame.
 With the red positive lead, probe the positive wire terminals while the helper turns the key on.
-There must be within 0.5 of battery voltage.
+There must be within 0.5 of the battery voltage.
 If the voltage is low you will need to find the issue within the wires.
 If the voltage is correct you will need to perform a voltage drop test.